boltops-tools/kubes/docs/_docs/vs/helm.md

 ## Summary

 Helm and Kubes are quite different.
-Helm is a full-fledge package management.
-Kubes is a more focused on deployment.
+Helm is a full-fledge package management tool.
+In contrast, Kubes is more focused on app deployment.
 Both tools support templating logic to help keep your code DRY.
 Additionally, Kubes supports layering to merge YAML files together for DRYness.
 Kubes also helps you build your Docker images.